kpunith8/Links-and-Tutorials/NodeJS/Deploying-web-apps.md

 $ git push heroku master // Push it to heroku git

 $ heroku open // to open the app

+$ heroku apps // to list all the apps hosted under the user name
 ```

 - If you want to link your git to heroku, select the app created go to ->
   `Deploy` section and Select `github` option (by default it points to heroku-git)
-  and configure your branch and other automatic deployments
+  and configure your branch and other automatic deployments.

+- Once automatic deployments are enabled, no need to push to `heroku master`
+  push to your repo's master branch or designated release branch, it triggers
+  build automatically.

 ## Renaming heroku app name